Grande Soirée du Patrimoine Européen on the occasion of the 2019 European Heritage Awards / Europa Nostra Awards Ceremony, Paris

-The winners of the European Heritage Awards / Europa Nostra Awards 2019 in the categories Conservation, Research, Dedicated Service and Education, Training and Awareness-raising, will receive their Awards in front of an audience of 1,500 people, including heritage professionals and volunteers from all over Europe, as well as the highest representatives from the European Union Institutions, Member States as well as the host country, including the President of the European Parliament, David Maria Sassoli, and the French Minister of Culture, Franck Riester.
+The winners of the European Heritage Awards / Europa Nostra Awards 2019 in the categories Conservation, Research, Dedicated Service and Education, Training and Awareness-raising, will receive their Awards in front of an audience of 1,000 people, including heritage professionals and volunteers from all over Europe, as well as the highest representatives from the European Union Institutions, Member States as well as the host country, and the French Minister of Culture, Franck Riester.

 At the end of the Ceremony, the seven Grand Prix, worth €10,000 each, will be announced and awarded by Tibor Navracsics, European Commissioner for Education, Culture, Youth and Sport, and the President of Europa Nostra, Maestro Plácido Domingo.